-In July 2011, we faced every expectant parents’ worst nightmare when I had a stillbirth, when we learned that our unborn daughter had died.
+In July 2011, we faced every expectant parents’ worst nightmare, when we learned that our unborn daughter had died.

 From the moment that I found out that Autumn was stillborn, my life drastically veered off course.
 I have since spent the past eight years trying to find my way back on track.
 I’ve often referred to this experience as my healing journey.